 The importance of moles

 While they do not eat plant roots, and only very rarely eat bulbs, the damage is caused in their hunt for earthworms and small invertebrates in the soil of your garden.
 Despite this, moles do contribute positively to the soil.
-Their movements directly cause soil aeration, which in the long run can be great for the prosperity of your garden.
+Their movements directly cause soil aeration, which in the long run can be helpful for the prosperity of your garden.
 Further, they eat slugs and other insects that seek to destroy your plants.
 They are also prey for other animals that rely on them for sustenance.

 DIY mole removal techniques to avoid